35 Things Every Nursing Student Needs before Starting School

-Yeah, yeah, yeah . . . not really NEEDED for nursing school, but trust me, you will run out of time as a nursing student and not having to think about lunch while still being able to eat healthy will go a long way.
+Yeah, yeah, yeah . . . not really NEEDED for nursing school, but trust me, you will run out of time as a nursing student, and not having to think about lunch while still being able to eat healthily will go a long way.

 Taking a few minutes at the beginning of the week to prep all your meals ahead of time will save an enormous amount of stress and time later on in the week when “stuff” hits the fan.

 Staying motivated and inspired is important when you JUST don’t want to keep going.
-N is for Nurse by best selling nurse-author Jon Haws RN CCRN is a is a full-color ABC book for grown-up nurses, with a powerful message about what is means to “be a nurse”.
+N is for Nurse by best-selling nurse-author Jon Haws RN CCRN is a full-color ABC book for grown-up nurses, with a powerful message about what it means to “be a nurse”.
 N is for Nurse looks and feels like a classic picture book.
 But it’s not for kids, it’s for nurses and nursing students who are proud of being RN.